nibblet787/lights-camera-drive/README.md

 ## Site structure
 * Cars Listing page:
   * That displays all the cars listing.
-  * Each package has a make, model, year, color, image, email, notes and availabity.
+  * Each package has a make, model, year, color, image, email, notes and availability.
-  * By default a customer can only view car make, model and image.
+  * By default, a customer can only view car make, model and image.
 * Splash page/ Landing page with a banner.

 ##  Technical details:
-* Main mongo db : lights-camera-drive
+* Main acMongo dB : lights-camera-drive
 * Two separate collections:
   * cars for storing all the listing
   * users for storing the user login information